dpnishant/appmon/README.md

 Follow him on [**GitHub**](https://github.com/oleavr), [**Twitter**](https://twitter.com/oleavr)

 _TL;DR_
-AppMon is an automated framework for monitoring and tampering system API calls of native iOS and Android apps (upcoming).
+AppMon is an automated framework for monitoring and tampering system API calls of native apps on macOS, iOS and android.
 It is based on [**Frida**](http://www.frida.re).
-You may call it the [**GreaseMonkey**](https://en.wikipedia.org/wiki/Greasemonkey) for native mobile apps. ;-)

 ----------

 Introduction
 -------------
-AppMon is an automated framework for monitoring and tampering system API calls of native apps on  iOS, Mac OS X and Android apps (upcoming).
-You may call it the GreaseMonkey for native mobile apps. ;-)
+AppMon is a framework for monitoring and tampering system API calls of native apps on macOS, iOS, and android.
+You may also use it for security profiling of executable binaries on the above mentioned platforms.

 AppMon is my vision is to make become the Mac OS X/iOS/Android equivalent of the this project [**apimonitor**](http://www.rohitab.com/apimonitor) and [**GreaseMonkey**](https://en.wikipedia.org/wiki/Greasemonkey).
 This should become a useful tool for the mobile penetration testers to validate the security issues report by a source code scanner and by inspecting the APIs in runtime and monitoring the app’s overall activity and focus on things that seem suspicious.
 You can also use pre-defined user-scripts to modify the app’s functionality/logic in the runtime e.g. spoofing the DeviceID, spoofing the GPS co-ordinates, faking In-App purchases, bypassing TouchID etc.